The first thing to do is narrow down what you are looking for in your dream home. Research both online and current homes on the market.

 Scaled paper, available at most hobby or business retail stores, a ruler and a good pencil is all you need.
 Decide how big you want your spaces and put it on paper.

-You may know exactly how you want your space to look, but things like drainage, plumbing, electrical and gas must be included in the plans.
-An architect is necessary.
+This is when an architect starts to translate your inspiration/vision.
+You may know exactly how you want your space to look, but things like drainage, plumbing, electrical and gas need to be included in the drawings.

-This is one of the most important decisions you can make.
-You will be dealing with a custom home builder for several months, possibly a year.
-Some of the things to consider when choosing are:
+This is one of the most important decisions you will make, given that you will have to work with them for several months.
+Here are a few things to consider when choosing one:

-- Past work - Go visit both some of their early projects and new construction.
+- Past work - Visit both, some of their early projects as well as new construction.
 Talk to the homeowners and ask if they have noticed any problems with their home.

 - Permitting - Be sure to get proof of permits.

-- Sub-contractors - Be sure to get a list and check out each subcontractor to make sure they have proper permits and no complaints also.
+- Sub-contractors - Be sure to get a list and check out each subcontractor to make sure they have proper permits and no complaints against them.

 - Have an attorney look over any agreement to ensure your interests are protected.

 Remain involved with the contractor during construction.
 Visit the site regularly.
-Ask the contractor to explain work to you and watch as your dream home takes form.
+Get the contractor to address your concerns if any as your dream home takes shape.

-One of the most challenging things for those building a custom home is picking out all the little things, like faucets, flooring, cabinets and lighting.
-There are a million choices and you should research early in the project.
-Catalogs and hardware stores have options and pricing.
-Make a list of your favorites and the prices.
-Once the contractor is ready to install these items, show your list and ask for their pricing to compare.
+It’s all in the details.
+One of the most challenging things for those building a custom home is making the time to choose things, like faucets, flooring, cabinets and lighting.
+And making sure they all match!
+There are a number of choices and resources for them.
+Make a list of your favorites and the prices to compare with your contractor pricing.

 Most people start planning décor after the initial design is completed.
-Estate sales, thrift stores, antique shops and online are some places to find needed items.
-Of course, you can always ask an interior designer for assistance too.
-Having a plan for a home design and staying organized will result in you moving easily into your new home.
+Estate sales, thrift stores, antique shops and online are some places to source your items.
+This is when an interior designer can provide valuable service with a plan, source items and stay organized and within your budget.

-From whole house renovations, residential additions, kitchen and bathroom remodels and interior and exterior improvements, Ovation Design-Build streamlined the remodeling process by offering clients a comfortable location to choose selections and finalize plans — the Design Studio showroom.
-Call (503) 635-3456 today.
+Ovation Design-Build has streamlined the remodeling process by offering clients a comfortable location to choose selections and finalize plans at our Design Studio.